top of page

 Before leaving Dubai, ensure that all your banking and financial accounts are in order.
 Close any accounts you no longer need and settle outstanding debts.
 For any accounts you wish to keep, update your contact information to ensure you can manage them from the UK.

 Transferring money between Dubai and the UK can incur fees and be affected by exchange rates.
 Use international money transfer services that offer competitive rates and lower fees compared to traditional banks.
-It's advisable to transfer money in larger sums to minimize fees.
+It's advisable to transfer money in larger sums to minimise fees.

 Housing and Accommodation